Awaiting Trial: Synopsis

-The 2020 #EndSARs protests in Nigeria got the attention of the world and the support of everyone from Beyoncé to Joe Biden, putting the spotlight on the worst symptom of the country’s mass incarceration problem: awaiting trial.
+The 2020 #EndSARs protests in Nigeria got the attention and the support of figures from Beyoncé to Joe Biden, putting the spotlight on the significant issue for the country.
 That social movement grew against the backdrop of #BlackLivesMatter putting violent criminal justice systems, rising incarceration rates and police brutality on the front burner of global conversation.
-With the awaiting trial system, citizens who are caught for crimes – even the smallest of crimes – are incarcerated without a charge for months, and years – some up to 20 years for victimless crimes and minor misdemeanours.
+With the awaiting trial system, citizens who are caught for crimes of any magnitude are incarcerated without a charge for months, and years – some up to 20 years for victimless crimes and minor misdemeanours.
 Many of them die or disappear in prison and police custody.
-This is a story not just about systems and inequality, but about the people whose lives are destroyed.
+It is a systemic issue which directly affects lives.

 The documentary presents the devastating ramifications not just in terms of social justice and fairness, but in terms of decimating families, terrorizing communities and creating a culture of fear.
 The terror has not ended with two protests.
 Taking a behind-the-scenes interrogation of this, with never-before-seen revelations from victims, survivors, activists, police and lawyers, this documentary looks at three families whose members have been killed or disappeared by the police, and tells the story of the discrimination and injustice that has destroyed their lives.
-Directed by Chude Jideonwo (host of the wildly popular #WithChude, a televised series of conversations, some of which have been featured by the New York Times and the BBC), Awaiting Trial was shot in Igbo, Yoruba and English.
+Directed by Chude Jideonwo (host of the wildly popular #WithChude, a televised series of conversations, some of which have been featured by The New York Times and the BBC), Awaiting Trial was shot in Igbo, Yoruba and English.